Interstate 2: Future

-The extension of I-2 west of La Joya to Laredo is currently in its study phase.
-It would follow the US 83 corridor before shifting to the Loop 20 corridor in Laredo and terminating at US 59 (Future I-69W).
-The study, which included collecting and analyzing date and requesting public feedback, began in April 2022 and was completed in August 2023.
+In August of 2023, TxDOT completed the US 83 Corridor Study, which evaluated improvements to the US 83 corridor from the I-2/US-83 junction in Palmview to the I-69W/US 59/Loop 20 junction in Laredo.
+The corridor follows US 83 before shifting to Loop 20 in Laredo and terminating at US 59 (Future I-69W corridor).
+The study, which included collecting and analyzing data and requesting public feedback, began in April 2022 and was completed in August 2023.
 Part of the study looked into another relief route in Starr County.

 Exit list

 The exit numbers are set up to reflect the likely future western terminus of I-2, which would be in Laredo.